In this article, I will list the pros and cons of joining a real estate brokerage to help you decide if it's best for your growth as an agent.

 5. Available resources, tools, and scripts

-Most teams will provide marketing tools and material to help you be successful.
-For example, some teams provide templates and scripts for their agents to leverage.
+Most teams will provide marketing tools and educational material to help you be successful.
+For example, some teams provide templates and scripts for their agents to leverage to sharpen their skills.
+Many brokerages offer digital marketing tools like a website with a CRM.
 As a new agent, you will try new tactics, add your own flare, and keep the ones that resonate with you the most.

 If you don’t have any personal branding, you should consider finding a brokerage with quality branding in your market to bandwagon until you are more established.
 Do your research!
 Review their customer and employee testimonials, and their Google search ranking to help you determine which one will be best for you.